JetBrains/teamcity-sdk-docs/topics/extensions.md

 <td>

-Provides a human\-readable description for a parameter, see also __BuildParametersProvider__.
+Provides a human-readable description for a parameter, see also __BuildParametersProvider__.

 </td></tr><tr>